junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 <br>

-When he opens his eyes again, he can't breathe.
+When Dean opens his eyes again, he can't breathe.
 The coffin he's lying in is narrow and suffocating.
 His throat is so hoarse that he can't even yell a single "help".

 He digs out of his own grave with his fingers and nails, and climbs to the earth.
 That is when the sun is setting.